ModeS7/AIS4900_master/docs/experiment_results_3d.md

 37 gradient spikes — 17 consecutive rapid spikes at epochs 36-44 suggest weight decay interacts poorly with optimizer early in training.
 Despite instability, achieved competitive val loss.

+**Overfitting is worse than baseline**: Weight decay (AdamW-decoupled) keeps weights small and the loss landscape smooth, letting the optimizer slide into deeper training minima faster.
+But deeper minima on 105 volumes = more memorization.
+The regularization pressure is far too weak to compensate for the 2500:1 parameter-to-sample ratio.
+Generation metrics are still reasonable (KID 0.041, CMMD 0.190) but the technique fails as a regularizer.

 ---

 ### exp23: ScoreAug @ 256x256x160 (1000 epochs)